NigelEarle/AWS-CSA-Notes-2018/EC2/README.md

 **_For Instance Store Volumes:_**

 The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.

+## Elastic Load Balancers

+### What is a load balancer?

+A virtual appliance that balances the load of HTTP traffic etc. of your web application/web servers.

+### Types of Load Balancers

+- Application Load Balancers
+- Network Load Balancers
+- Classic Load Balancers

+### Application Load Balancer _(Intelligent)_

+Best suited for load balancing of HTTP(S) traffic.
+They operate at Layer 7 (OSI) and are application aware.
+The are intelligent, and you can create advanced request routing, sending specified requests to specific web servers.

+### Network Load Balancer _(Performance)_

+Best suited for load balancing of TCP traffic where extreme performance is required.
+Operating at the connection level (Layer 4), Network Load Balancers are capable of handling millions of requests per second, while maintaining ultra-low latencies.

+### Classic Load Balancer _(OG, Legacy Load Balancer)_

+Used to load balance HTTP(S) applications and use Layer 7-specific features, such as X-Forwarded and stick-sessions.
+You can use strict Layer 4 load balancing for applications that rely purely on the TCP protocol.

+#### 504 Error

+If no response or timeout, the ELB (Elastic Load Balancer) responds with status code 504.

+Internal Server Error type - DB Layer or Web Server Layer.

+Identify issue where failing and scale up or out where possible.